 In its report, “Beyond College Rankings: A Value-Added Approach to Assessing Two and Four-Year Schools,” which assesses how well colleges affect student post-graduation economic success, Elizabethtown College graduates had mid-career earnings that were 27% higher than predicted.

 Many of our students choose to gain priceless intercultural experience through study abroad.
 These cultural experiences enhance your education at Etown and pair well with any academic major.
 Our Study Abroad office and our faculty advisors help students plan out their years at Etown, so they can fit in this life-changing experience.
 To increase the affordability of a semester or year abroad, all of our affiliate programs allow Etown financial aid to transfer.
 Study abroad experiences also fulfill one of our requirements for signature learning experiences (SLEs).

 Gain Professional Experience

 We offer our students countless Internship and Field Experience opportunities.
 Working side-by-side with professionals in your field of interest gives you experiences that will benefit your future career.
 Our dedicated alumni across the country routinely give back to our campus community by serving as internship supervisors, mentors and resources for our students.
 When completed for credit, these experiences also fill an SLE requirement.

 Become A Leader

 Our students become leaders on campus and in their future careers.
-We provide our students with opportunities to volunteer locally, develop leadership skills through our Called to Lead program and live in one of our many Student Directed Learning Communities (SDLCs).
+We provide our students with opportunities to volunteer locally, develop leadership skills and live in one of our many Student Directed Learning Communities (SDLCs).
 Our SDCLs provide students a place to live, learn and serve the community.
 Students may also choose to become leaders in one of our many student organizations.